suhani1804/Crypto-Exchange/README.md

 # Crypto-Exchange
-This is a simple crypto transfer website built using the Web3 technology.
+This is a crypto transfer website built using the Web3 technology.
 </br>

 Features: </br>